1977 Bangladesh Air Force mutiny: Airport massacre

 Furthermore, the mutineers also killed Mohammed Enam, the 16-year-old son of Squadron Leader Sirajul Hoq.
-Zia and the Army Staff used the 46th (Dhaka) Brigade and 9th Division to suppress the uprising.
-One company under Major Mostafa cleared the airport terminal by 7 am, after killing at least 20 Air Force mutineers and taking 60 mutineers prisoner.
-10 soldiers of the army were killed while fighting against the mutineers.
+Zia and the Army Staff used the 46th (Dhaka) Brigade and 9th Infantry Division to suppress the uprising.
+One company, under Major Mostafa, cleared the airport terminal by 7 am, after killing at least 20 Air Force mutineers and taking 60 mutineers prisoner.
+Ten army soldiers were killed while fighting against the mutineers.

 When the mutiny failed, Sergeant Afsar, the leader of the uprising, refused to flee, despite his friends urging him to.
 He stated that many people joined the uprising in his name and if he fled, it would be an act of betrayal.
 He was subsequently arrested.

 Aftermath

 The mutiny was practically over by 8 am on 2 October, with only a negligible number of mutineers left.
 By the time the mutiny ended, the JRA had released two-thirds of their hostages and fled in their hijacked plane.
 Later that day, Zia spoke on the radio to reassure the country that everything was under control.
-He condemned the uprising, accusing the mutineers of ‘terrorism’ and ‘crippling the armed forces’.
-The following day, Zia received a congratulatory message from the Egyptian President Anwar Sadat, for successfully putting down the insurrection.
+He condemned the uprising, accusing the mutineers of 'terrorism' and 'crippling the armed forces'.
+The following day, Zia received a congratulatory message from Egyptian President Anwar Sadat for successfully putting down the insurrection.
 Zia was determined to punish those involved in the mutiny.
 He disbanded the 22 East Bengal Regiment for the 30 September Bogra mutiny and the following army units in Dhaka for the 2 October uprising: